Artwork by Ira Joel Haber

 "Are we mothers or what?" demanded the matriarch.
 "What is this nonsense going on?
 How can we sit here and allow strangers to come and snatch her child?
 Isn't she a mother like us?
 Muslim or not, she is a mother, right?"
 The women nodded and murmured.
 Taking this to be a sign of courage, the matriarch got into the aisle of the bus and beckoned the women.
 "Come, sisters, let's show the men how we deal with situations!"

 What followed was a lengthy discussion in murmurs and sometimes raucous disagreement (from the Hijras).
 The men were too cowed to go near and listen to the bargaining.
 The old man stood on the outer edges, wringing his hands.
 Patwari stood next to him, feeling sheepish.
 The matriarch called him.
 Patwari edged forward.
 She motioned him to collect money from the men in the bus, which Patwari, grateful to play a positive role at last, proceeded to do with energy.
-Sardarji gave two twenty rupee notes, signaling that it was from both of them, which Patwari accepted with a salute.
-The other passengers, except for the student who slept on, quietly contributed their tens and twenties.
+Sardarji gave two 20 rupee notes, signaling it was from both of them, which Patwari accepted with a salute.
+The other passengers, except for the student who slept on, quietly contributed their 10s and 20s.
 The matriarch handed over the collection to one of the ladies to count, away from the Hijras' interested eyes.
 Some verbal and material exchanges followed, after which the baby was handed over to its near-fainting mother.
 The matriarch of the women and the matriarch of the Hijras exchanged friendly good-byes.
 The younger Hijras winked at the men in the bus, and one of them gave Patwari a friendly prod, which he accepted, grinning.
 And the bus was ready to start.

 The matriarch returned to her seat and shot a triumphant look at her husband and all the men around her.
 Some of the men had the grace to thank her for easing them out of a tight situation.
 The rest of the women, too, felt pleased with themselves, and soon started a friendly discussion with the young mother about her baby and her circumstances.
 This last friendly gesture was enough to get the old man started, and he poured out his tale of woe to all sympathetic ears.
 Soon the baby was passed from lap to lap and crooned over.
 Snacks were offered to the mother and the old man.
 The passengers lapsed into easy affability as the bus rolled on towards Ranchi.